petrobras/waid/README.md

 ### Missing  values

-Some isolated curve values, or even the entire DTS curve (Coala-21, Coala-88 and Coala-89), are missing in some of the wells.
+Some isolated curve values, or even the entire DTS curve (Coala-88), are missing in some of the wells.
 We encourage users to try Statistical and Machine Learning imputation techniques to imput missing values and missing curves.

 # Jupyter Notebooks (Python)